-It has been observed that proper handwashing is one of the best defenses against the spread of Covid-19.
+It has been observed that proper handwashing is one of the best defences against the spread of Coronavirus.
 If people at your premises don’t follow a proper handwashing technique, the situation can become worse and it will be dangerous for other employees, visitors, and occupants.
 Employers should provide training to employees to wash their hands.

 5. Handle Cleaning Equipment with Proper Sanitary